Maneesha-0715/Maneesha-0715/README.md

 ###

-<p align="left">My name is Maneesha Killampalli and I’m from Riverside,New Jersey.</p>
+<p align="left">My name is Maneesha Killampalli and I’m from Glassboro,New Jersey.</p>

 ###